 My Honest Take

-2. Pankaj Tripathi is a lost potential for the movie as this man is a miracle worker and his forgettable portion of a scene is not fair for the man of such talent.
+2. Pankaj Tripathi is a lost potential for Extraction as this man is a miracle worker and his forgettable portion of a scene is not fair for a man of such talent.

 7. The female character of Nik… I mean, she began as a robot and then gained some emotion at the very end while in between she just shot missiles and looked stiff.
 Maybe her briefing went something like this: “Speak only when you’re asked to.
 Do not emote.
 Stand like a robot.
 Be the replacement of Google Maps.
 Wear a black widow-esque costume”.